webqit/webflo/README.md

 Lastly, for workflows in **the `/client` directory**, the *default action* of a call to `next()` (where there is no destination step function ahead) is to send the request through the network to the server.
 But where there is a Service Worker layer, then that becomes the next destination.

-So, above, if we defined handler functions in the `/client` directory, we could decide to either handle the navigation requests in-browser or just `next()` them - this time to the Service Worker workflow.
+So, above, if we defined handler functions in the `/client` directory, we could decide to either handle the navigation requests in-browser or just `next()` them - this time to the Service Worker.

 ```js
 /**